-'''

 Monday - Thursday 8:25 a.m. - 5:10 p.m.
 Friday 8:25 a.m. - 12:45 p.m.

-'''

 Students who arrive late to school must sign a school attendance log which becomes part of the student's official record.
-Timeliness is an important value of our school community which reflects student commitment to be a good citizen.
+Timeliness is an important value of our school community which reflects a student's commitment to being a good citizen.